ros2/sros2/README.md

 [![SROS2 CI](https://github.com/ros2/sros2/workflows/SROS2%20CI/badge.svg)](https://github.com/ros2/sros2/actions?query=workflow%3A%22SROS2+CI%22+branch%3Amaster)
 [![codecov](https://codecov.io/gh/ros2/sros2/branch/master/graph/badge.svg)](https://codecov.io/gh/ros2/sros2)

-This package provides the tools and instructions to use ROS2 on top of DDS-Security.
+This package provides the tools and instructions to use ROS 2 on top of DDS-Security.
 The security feature is tested across platforms (Linux, macOS, and Windows) as well as across different languages (C++ and Python).

 This package has been tested against eProsima FastDDS, Eclipse CycloneDDS and RTI Connext.